“Out — out are the lights — out all!

 The irritating sound ended and a mans voice began listing off areas that people were to avoid.
 Time was almost up now, Jared could feel it like a jagged knife tearing away at his reality.
 Weirdly, he wondered what Poe would have to say about what was going on.

 My high school English teacher would be impressed not only at the thought, but that I even remember who Poe is.
 He had always tossed off quotes, but usually didn’t remember who had written or said it originally.
+Though he had gotten a lot better at it once he had grown up and joined the Military. it had driven his superiors and the men under his command nuts when he tossed off quotes from Famous officers and above all kipling.
+Most had never expected a southern born and bred country boy to even know poetry existed much less taken the time to read it.
 It was amazing really how the mind could jump to total unimportant things while in a tight situation he thought not for the first time.
 Or maybe it was just him.

-“Where is your house, ” he asked Steph who was shaking in the passenger seat.
+“Where is your house? ” he asked Steph who sat shaking in the passenger seat.
 They were passing thru a residential area at the moment, and it looked normal here.
 Except for all the people loading cars as they prepared to leave.

 “ North by riverside mall” she replied.